-In the input layer of \thtn\, we introduce a learnable \textit{structure encoding} scheme comprising local structure encoding, centrality encoding, and uniqueness encoding to capture important local and global structural information.
-Furthermore, similar to the position encoder used in the transformer \cite{vaswani2017attention}, we utilize a learnable hypergraph Laplacian eigenvector in the input layer as node positional information.
-This Laplacian eigenvector-based position encoder enables the encoding of distance-aware spatial information within the model.
+In the input layer of \sathg\, we introduce a learnable \textit{structure encoding} scheme comprising local structure encoding, centrality encoding, and uniqueness encoding to capture important local and global structural information.
+Furthermore, we utilize a learnable hypergraph Laplacian eigenvector in the input layer as node positional information.
+This Laplacian eigenvector-based position encoder enables the encoding of distance-aware spatial information within the hypergraph.